National Digital Education Policy | Part 1: Challenges That Lie Ahead

 One of the measures currently being undertaken by Bahagian Sumber dan Teknologi Pendidikan (BSTP) besides ensuring that DELIMa is fully running and operational as an online learning platform is to follow up with state and district-level leaders to drive higher adoption of DELIMa in schools.

-This is Part 1 of a series about the National Digital Education Policy; to be continued in Part 2.
+This is Part 1 of a series about the National Digital Education Policy.
+Read part 2 on the opportunities for third party players here.

 Source: Leading The Way In Stem Excellence: A Dialogue with Social-Impact Investors and Impact Makers.
 Organised by Hap Seng Consolidated Berhad and Edvolution Enterprise, 28 November 2023.